 3. The National Committee shall appoint a Style Committee composed of three members: the Secretary and two individuals who are not members of the National Committee.
 The Style Committee may propose stylistic changes to the Platform, Bylaws, and Convention Rules that are non-substantive in nature.
-Proposed changes shall be posted on the Party's website at least 30 days prior to being submitted to the National Committee for ratification by a two- thirds vote.
+Proposed changes shall be posted on the Party's website at least 30 days prior to being submitted to the National Committee for ratification by a two-thirds vote.

-Proposal #5: Eliminate Redundant Language for Officers Being National Committee Members

-Problem: This is a redundancy cleanup proposal.
-The sentence proposed for elimination is redundant with Bylaws Article 8.2, which says "The National Committee shall be composed of the following members: a. the officers of the Party..."
+Proposal #5: Eliminate Redundant Language for Officers Being National Committee Members redundant with Bylaws Article 8.2, which says "The National Committee shall be composed of the following members: a. the officers of the Party..."
 In our organization, there is no parliamentary difference between a "full voting member" as it is phrased in Article 7.3 as compared to just "members" as used in Article 8.2.
 It is always a risk to have the same concept in two places in the bylaws, as future changes could amend one and forget to amend the other for consistency, leaving a problematic contradiction.
-Solution: Eliminate the redundant provision by deleting Article 7.3.